postsharp/Metalama.Documentation/conceptual/Aspects/ide/code-fixes.md

 ## Building multi-step code fixes

-To create a custom code fix, instantiate the <xref:Metalama.Framework.CodeFixes.CodeFix> class using the constructor, instead of the **CodeFixFactory** class.
+To create a custom code fix, instantiate the <xref:Metalama.Framework.CodeFixes.CodeFix> class using the constructor instead of the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.

 The <xref:Metalama.Framework.CodeFixes.CodeFix> constructor accepts two arguments: